WWE is in a boom period – but it may soon be wrestling with a problem | Ryan Coogan

 However, a little over a year later at the company’s All Out pay-per-view in September 2022, after winning the AEW World Championship for the second time, Punk was involved in a backstage incident with several company EVPs which turned violent.
 Punk was suspended for nine months, before making his return in June of this year.

-Months later, Punk was involved in yet another back stage incident at the company’s record-breaking Wembley show in August (the confusingly titled All In).
+Months later, Punk was involved in yet another backstage incident at the company’s record-breaking UK show, held at Wembley stadium in August (the confusingly titled All In).
 This time AEW president (as well as Jacksonville Jaguars and Fulham FC executive) Tony Khan was allegedly caught up the incident, later stating on an episode of AEW Collision that "never in all [this] time have I ever felt … that my security, my safety, my life was in danger at a wrestling show”.
 That proved to be the final straw, and Punk was terminated for just cause in September.

-Due to the fact that his return never really got off the ground, resulting in two abortive championship runs and a series of mid-card feuds, most fans are still hoping for the kind of “true” return that British wrestling Youtubers have been fantasy booking since 2014.
+Due to the fact that his AEW return never really got off the ground, achieving little more than two abortive championship runs and a series of mid-card feuds, many fans were eager for Punk to return to WWE and give them the kind of “true” return that British wrestling Youtubers have been fantasy booking since 2014.

+And now, after a decade of rumours and drama, the prodigal son has returned to the promotion that made him a household name.
+Punk appeared in the final moments of last night’s show, paying off weeks of cryptic teases in front of a white-hot hometown Chicago crowd.

-WWE officials have repeatedly denied Punk’s return, but in the world of wrestling that doesn’t mean much.
-The entire industry is built on blurring the lines between fiction and reality.
+Within minutes of the show ending there were already rumours of backstage discord, with several stars allegedly expressing anger and confusion at Punk’s return.
+If course, in the world of wrestling that doesn’t mean much.
+The entire industry is built on blurring the lines between fiction and reality, and it’s always possible that a “backstage scoop” is a seed planted as part of an eventual on-screen feud.

+Likewise, the return has prompted mixed reactions from fans, with some expressing doubt that Punk will be able to behave himself for long enough for his return to pay off in any meaningful way.

-As a fan of WWE, I’m firmly in the “please just go back to losing real MMA fights, Phil” camp.
+As a fan of WWE, and as somebody invested in its ongoing success, I’m firmly in the “please just go back to losing real MMA fights, Phil” camp.
 I wrote wrestling news during the heyday of the Punk/AEW drama, and I have no real desire to experience another two years of that particular soap opera, especially when WWE (and the industry as a whole) is doing so well right now.

-That being said, 90 per cent of wrestling is about messy drama (the other 10 per cent is body oil), so I fully understand the impulse to want to see him brought back, just to see what happens.
+That being said, 90 per cent of wrestling is about messy drama (the other 10 per cent is body oil), so I fully understand the impulse to see where this goes, even if it is a disaster.
 After all, it’s entirely possible that he’s learned his lesson (hey, a cowboy zombie wizard was one of the top guys in the industry for 30 years – I’ve learned not to write anything off).

-Or maybe he won’t turn up at all, and we’ll have to live with another decade of fans hijacking matches by chanting his name for no reason.
-If that’s going to be the case, I think I’d rather he just came back after all.

-I have no idea what’s going to happen, but that’s the beauty of wrestling.
+I have no idea what’s going to happen next, but hey, that’s the beauty of wrestling.

 Join our commenting forum